Cervical Cancer: Stages

 areas, and if it has spread to other parts of your body.
 The stage of a cancer is

 one of the most important things to know when deciding how to treat the cancer.

-Staging can help doctors have an idea about how the cancer may grow, and how certain
+Staging can help healthcare providers have an idea about how the cancer may grow,

 How does cervical cancer spread?

 Cervical cancer can spread to other parts of the body.
 It mainly spreads in 2 ways: